10 Ways To Get Your Offer Accepted In A Seller's Market

 An escalation clause means that your offer will outbid other offers up to a maximum price.
 This means that you make an offer saying you will pay X price for a home, but if a higher offer comes in, you will increase your offer to Y price.

-If you decide to move forward with this option, consult with a lawyer before you submit your offer.
+If you decide to move forward with this option, you should consult with a lawyer before you submit your offer.
 Your lawyer will be the one who writes this clause into the contract.

 Pay With Cash